Parallel entangling gate operations and two-way quantum communication in spin chains: Conclusion

 \section{Conclusion}

-In order to be universal quantum computers, digital quantum simulators require the capability of performing single- and two-qubit eantangling gate operations.
+In order to be universal quantum computers, digital quantum simulators require the capability of performing single-qubit gates and two-qubit entangling operations.
 While the implementation of single-qubit gates relies on the capability of controlling individual particles and performing local unitary operations, the fulfillment of two-qubit entangling gates demands direct interaction between qubits which makes it more challenging, particularly, between distant qubits.
 One of the attractive approaches to mediate the interaction between remote qubits and realize a two-qubit entangling gate is to employ a spin chain data-bus and exploit the non-equilibrium dynamics of the system.
 In most of this type of gate implementation, only one gate can be performed at each time.
 This effectively restricts the computational power of the quantum processors through limiting the depth of the circuits.
 To overcome this limitation, here, we have devised a protocol that is able to implement multiple two-qubit entangling gates in parallel on arbitrary pairs of distant qubits through a commonly shared spin chain data-bus.
 Remarkably, while our protocol implements entangling gate between several pairs of qubits simultaneously, it keeps the crosstalk negligible through making each pair of qubits off-resonant from the others by local tuning of the magnetic fields.
 We have put forward two different strategies to achieve these goals through optimizing different sets of Hamiltonian parameters.
 Each of these strategies might be more convenient for certain physical platforms.
-Surprisingly, our protocol is hardly affected by increasing the length of the data-bus and the number of users.
-In addition, we showed that our protocol can realize two-way communication and tolerant decoherence effects. \\
+A remarkable feature of our proposal is that it is hardly affected by increasing the length of the data-bus and the number of users.
+It should be emphasized that, our protocol is robust against imperfections in fabrication and quantum noise effects.
+Therefore, while the optimization of the Hamiltonian parameters is important for functionality of the protocol, the obtainable quality is not very sensitive to the exact values of the parameters.
+To show the practicality of our protocol, we have proposed an experimental proposal based on superconductor systems.
+Finally, we show that the proposed protocol can be used for achieving high-fidelity two-way quantum communication. \\